 What You Need to Know

-Children under the age of 13 are only permitted with their parents.
+- Children under the age of 13 can only enter with their parents.

-If you travel with children, there are restrictions.
-For example, children are not permitted to view some of the films and some of the exhibits.
+- If you travel with children, there are restrictions.
+For example, children cannot view some of the films and some of the exhibits.

-There is paid parking available at Dachau Concentration Camp.
+- Paid parking is available at Dachau Concentration Camp.

 I will never forget what I saw at Dachau Concentration Camp.
 I will never understand anyone who still believes or thinks the Holocaust was made up.